-Corequisite: HUMN-1700 or PHIL-2100, NUMT-2220, NUMT-2255
+Corequisite: NUMT-2220, NUMT-2255, PHIL-2100

-NUMT-2200 is the last in a series of courses to focus on the procedures performed in the clinical setting.
+This is the last in a series of courses to focus on the procedures performed in the clinical setting.
 It covers the endocrine system, therapeutic procedures, tumor and infection imaging.
 Topics include a review of NRC rules and regulations.
 Students will present case studies.
 (3 contact hrs) Center Campus.
 Winter semester only.